nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The same prefix cannot be used multiple times in the same command.
   * e.g. `add r/Cleaner c/Google c/Microsoft` is an invalid input.

-* `INDEX` refers to the index number of the chosen application in the displayed application list and must be a _positive integer_ 1, 2, 3, …
+* `INDEX` and `JOB_INDEX` refers to the index number of the chosen application in the displayed application list and must be a _positive integer_ 1, 2, 3, …

+* `INTERVIEW_INDEX` refers to the index number of the chosen interview of an application and must be a _positive integer_ 1, 2, 3, …

 </div>

 --------------------------------------------------------------------------------------------------------------------

+## Features

-## Command summary
+### Command summary

 | Action               | Format                                                                                   |
 |----------------------|------------------------------------------------------------------------------------------|